Layr-Labs/eigenpod-proofs-generation/README.md

 # What Are Historical Summary Proofs?
-Historical summary proofs allow us to prove withdrawals from more than 27 hours after they are included in the beacon chain.
+Historical summary proofs allow us to prove withdrawals from more than 27 hours (8192 slots) after they are included in the beacon chain.
 Currently we require the submission of a historical summary proof which forces any withdrawers to wait at the most 27 hours before the historical_summaries container is updated with the latest historical summary that includes the block root with the withdrawal in question.
 Refer [here](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/beacon-chain.md#historicalsummary) for the beacon chain specs for historical summaries.